johanburati/go/go-face-demo1/README.md

 ```

-Success !
-The demo could recognize each actor even though they are a bit older now, wear glasses or change hairstyle.
+Success, quite amazing !

-Quite amazing.
+The program could recognize each actor even though they are a bit older now, wear glasses or change hairstyle.